o3de/o3de.org/content/docs/user-guide/assets/asset-processor/faster-scanning.md

 **Faster Scanning Mode** speeds up **Asset Processor’s** startup scan by using timestamps to track source asset changes before checking file hashes.
 This saves time when launching Asset Processor in all circumstances.
 You can switch scanning modes at any time without restarting Asset Processor, including during an asset scan.
 Asset Processor saves your preference between sessions.

-With Faster Scanning enabled, the process is:
+When Faster Scanning is enabled:
 1. The Asset Processor compares the timestamp of the source asset's last modification time against the last time it processed that file.
-If the timestamp is identical, it skips processing that source asset.
+If the timestamps are identical, it skips processing that source asset.
-1. If the timestamps were different, it then creates a hash of the contents of the source asset and compares that to the hash of the source asset the last time it was processed.
+1. If the timestamps are different, Asset Processor creates a hash of the contents of the source asset and compares that to the hash of the source asset the last time it was processed.
 If they match, it skips processing the source asset.
-    * There are a few reasons why time stamps may not match but the hash of the content matches:
+    * There are a few reasons why timestamps might not match when the hashes of the content do match:
         * Some source control configurations may result in the same source asset having a different timestamp.
-        * Some archival formats, like zip, will truncate timestamps, so a source asset that is placed into a zip file and removed will have a truncated timestamp.
+        * Some archival formats, like ZIP, will truncate timestamps, so a source asset that is placed into a ZIP file and later removed will have a truncated timestamp.
-        * Sometimes content creators may re-save a file without making a change.
+        * Sometimes, content creators may re-save a file without making a change.
-1. If the timestamp and hash are different, then this starts following the standard asset processing process, calling create jobs on the source asset for all relevant builders.
+1. If the hashes of the source asset's content are different, the standard asset processing process begins, calling Create Jobs on the source asset for all relevant builders.

-When Faster Scanning is disabled, the process is:
+When Faster Scanning is disabled:
-1. The Asset Processor calls Create Jobs on every single source asset it tracks, for each builder that processes those source assets.
+1. The Asset Processor calls Create Jobs on every single source asset it tracks for each builder that processes those source assets.
 1. If the fingerprint of the Create Jobs result for the source asset on that builder matches the last time it was run, then Process Job is skipped for that builder.

-With Faster Scanning enabled or disabled, if the fingerprint of the builder or the file have changed, the associated job will also run again.
-The builder fingerprint is modified by the builder author when they change the logic for the builder, and need all jobs using that builder to re-run.
-The file fingerprint checks if any of the source or job dependencies have changed, and will cause the job to re-run if those upstream files have been modified.
+With Faster Scanning enabled or disabled, if the fingerprint of the builder or the file has changed, the associated job will also run again.
+The builder fingerprint is modified by the builder author when they change the logic for the builder, and all jobs using that builder must be re-run.
+The file fingerprint checks if any source or job dependencies have changed and forces the job to re-run if those upstream files have been modified.

 {{< note >}}
 In either scanning mode, the Asset Processor does not check the cache for changes made while it was not running.
-Making modifications to files in the asset cache should be avoided, because those changes won't be properly tracked by the O3DE tools and can get overwritten at any time.
+Making modifications to files in the asset cache should be avoided; those changes won't be tracked by the O3DE tools and could be overwritten at any time.
 {{< /note >}}

-## Choose a scan mode
+## Choose a scanning mode

 ![The Faster Scanning Mode settings in Asset Processor](/images/user-guide/assets/pipeline/asset-processor-interface-fast-scan.png)

-Faster Scanning Mode is on by default for Asset Processor GUI, but off by default for Asset Processor Batch.
+Faster Scanning Mode is enabled by default for Asset Processor GUI but disabled by default for Asset Processor Batch.

 To disable Faster Scanning Mode in the GUI, do the following:
 1. Choose the Tools tab in Asset Processor.